BerkeleyLearnVerify/Scenic/docs/new.rst

 	* The :sampref:`left of {Object}` specifier and its variants now correctly take into account the dimensions of both the object being created *and* the given object (the implementation previously did not account for the latter, despite the documentation saying otherwise).

 	* The :specifier:`offset by` specifier now optionally specifies :prop:`parentOrientation`.

+	* The :specifier:`visible` and :specifier:`not visible` specifiers now take into account occlusion and the shapes of objects.
+In previous versions, they only checked whether the center of the object was visible/not visible, ignoring occlusion.

 Backwards-incompatible API changes: